otrv4/otrv4/otrv4.md

 ## User Profile

+(TODO: we probably need a paragraph about what publishing actually means in this context)

 OTRv4 introduces mandatory user profile publication in a public place.
 The user profile contains the Cramer-Shoup long term public key, signed version support information and a signed profile expiration date.
 Both parties will